 - Excavation Depth - is the project a driveway or a walkway?

-- Site Access - can we get in with a truck and machines?
+- Site Access - can we get into the project area with a truck and machines?

-- Site Dump - can we leave excavated materials on site or do we have to haul it away?
+- Site Dump - can we leave excavated materials on site or does it need to be hauled away?

-- Paver Choice and Pattern - was a basic paver and pattern chosen or is there an upgrade?
+- Paver Choice and Pattern - was a basic paver and pattern chosen or did the customer choose an upgraded paver with a random pattern?

 Download our 9 Step Paver Installation whitepaper, to see more information on how pavers should be installed in Connecticut and Southern New England.
 It's a 7 page whitepaper with full color illustrations and photos showing the entire process.